mikecapsio/texturefast-docs/docs/vs/quixel-megascans.md

 photoreal surface you need already exists in the catalog.

 TextureFast generates a custom material for your own UV-unwrapped model from a text description or supported reference input.
-It is useful when you need a specific style, branded palette, stylized finish, or material variant that is not available as a scan.
+It is built for specific styles, branded palettes, stylized finishes, and material variants that are not available as scans.

 ## Main differences